huisunsh/personal-website/content/authors/admin/_index.md

   url: https://www.frankfurt-school.de/en/Person/0000009064461~~/hui-sun

 # Short bio (displayed in user profile at end of posts)
-bio: I am a business school professor expertise in the role of human cognition in organizational learning, decision-making and social networks.
+bio: I am a business school professor with expertise in the role of human cognition and communication in organizational learning, decision-making, strategy-making and social networks.
 I use a mix of qualitative, quantitative, experimental, and computational methods.

 interests:
 - Cognitive science
 - Organizational learning and decision-making
 - Network mobilization
+- AI and emerging technologies
 - Mixed Methods (qualitative, quantitative, computational, and experimental)

 education: